-- Socioeconomic position is an independent risk factor for premature death and physical functioning.
+- Lifepath indicates that socioeconomic position is an independent risk factor for premature death and physical functioning.
 A low socioeconomic position encourages the uptake of well recognised risk behaviours such as smoking, high alcohol consumption, a diet low in fruit and vegetables. - Lifepath studies also looked at biological markers that explain how social disadvantage is embedded in our bodies from the outset.
 Literally, "poverty gets under the skin". - Poor health trajectories related to low socioeconomic position start in early life and are well established by age three.
 However, appropriate policies can reverse the embodiment of socioeconomic disadvantage, resulting in healthier ageing.
-It is thus important to intervene from early age development through adulthood in order to maintain healthy ageing. - Trajectories towards poor health can be modified by acting both on intermediate risky behaviours and on social deprivation itself.
-The two types of trajectories seem to be complementary. - In addition to behavioural environmental and occupational exposures, psychosocial stress, particularly among children and vulnerable adult groups, is likely to be a key factor in the establishment of health inequalities. - For policy purposes, the points above suggest (a) that the effects of prevention interventions in early life are complementary to interventions in adulthood; (b) that intervening in poor socioeconomic conditions is complementary and quantitatively comparable to modifying risk factors; (c) that more needs to be done to attenuate psychosocial factors in addition to material factors. - Based on its studies, Lifepath can make useful suggestions about the right timing of interventions and the necessity of an integrated approach to healthy ageing.
+It is thus important to intervene from early age development through adulthood in order to maintain healthy ageing. - Lifepath statistical modelling suggests that trajectories towards poor health can be modified by acting both on intermediate risky behaviours and on social deprivation itself.
+The two types of trajectories seem to be complementary. - In addition to behavioural environmental and occupational exposures, Lifepath epidemiological and mechanistic understanding indicates that psychosocial stress, particularly among children and vulnerable adult groups, is likely to be a key factor in the establishment of health inequalities. - For policy purposes, the points above suggest (a) that the effects of prevention interventions in early life are complementary to interventions in adulthood; (b) that intervening in poor socioeconomic conditions is complementary and quantitatively comparable to modifying risk factors; (c) that more needs to be done to attenuate psychosocial factors in addition to material factors. - Based on its studies, Lifepath cannot give indications on specific policies, but can give some useful suggestions about the right timing of interventions and the necessity of an integrated approach to healthy ageing.